melkamar/gitbot/docs/usage.rst

    Runs as a web application.
 GitHub repositories that should be processed need to be set up with :ref:`webhooks-label`.
    Application can either be run using embedded webserver, or deployed as s WSGi application.

+Labels that will be applied to issues are defined in a rules file (see :ref:`rules-file`).

 .. _console-usage:

 Console mode